andrrrl/patterns/README.md

 - Install dependencies:
 `npm install`
-It will also run a install script, located at `./utils/install.js` which will generate a `.env` file using `env.example` as a blueprint.
+It will also run an install script, located at `./utils/install.js` which will generate a `.env` file using `env.example` as a blueprint.
 If `.env` file already exists, the install script **will not** overwrite it.

 - Install optional dependencies:
 Debian/Ubuntu: `apt-get install imagemagick`